 Don’t Trust Email or Phone Investment Opportunities

 Unfortunately, the aging population is a popular group of people to prey on for scammers.
-As a result, there are plenty of scams out there that are specifically designed to trick baby boomers and others who aren’t as familiar with technology.
+As a result, there are plenty of scams out there that are specifically designed to trick Baby Boomers and others who aren’t as familiar with the technology.
 This is why it’s important to understand not to trust any investment opportunities that arise as a result of an unsolicited email or phone call.
 Protect yourself from these scams by letting unknown numbers go to voicemail, never opening an email you don’t trust, and getting advice from a financial advisor before investing in any large investment opportunity.

 Don’t Feel Pressured to Invest